The Erd\H{o}s Matching Conjecture and concentration inequalities: Preliminaries

 (We could have replaced $is$ by $is-1$, but this does not matter for us since we only study the case of large $s$.)
-Note that the coefficient $\frac{i+1}{is}$ in \eqref{eqgoodshadow} is at least $\frac{k}{(k-1)s}$, which is greater than $\frac 1s$.
-Thus, in our situation \eqref{eqgoodshadow} improves \eqref{eqshift2} by a little bit.
-To prove Theorem~\ref{thm1}, we need much more.
-To achieve that, we are going to estimate the sizes of $\G_i$ in the context of the EMC (see the appendix).
+Summing over all $T$ of size $k-i-1$ concludes the proof of the lemma. \end{proof}